-Libby Jones – Family Violence Champion Rodney / Otamatea “It’s not OK – but it is OK to ask for help” campaign
+Libby Jones – Family Violence Champion Rodney / Otamatea “It’s Not OK – but it Is OK to ask for help” campaign

-I am one of 12 local people from the Wellsford, Te Hana, Mangawhai, Kaiwaka, Maungaturoto and Paparoa areas who over 2014 /15 were a public face to promote the messages in our community that family violence is not OK – but it is Ok to ask for help.
+I was one of 12 local people from the Wellsford, Te Hana, Mangawhai, Kaiwaka, Maungaturoto and Paparoa areas who over 2014 /15 were a public face to promote the messages in our community that family violence is not OK – but it is Ok to ask for help.
 Our role has been to raise awareness and to encourage people who have experienced, or are experiencing family violence to reach out and ask for help.

 Family Violence is a subject that touches us all, whether we have been affected directly or because we know the damage and hurt it causes to others, or are keen to be part of a change in our society and our communities where family violence is NOT ok.

 Why did I agree to be part of this campaign?